marcinjanuszewski/wordle-backend/README.md

 - Testing: Are there appropriate tests to ensure the API's functionality?
 - Error handling: Does the API handle errors and edge cases effectively?

-## Submission:
-Please create a GitHub (GitLab or BitBucket) repository and share it with us, along with any necessary instructions for running the project locally.

-If you have any questions or need clarification, feel free to reach out to us.
-(https://github.com/nestjs/nest) framework TypeScript starter repository.

 ## Installation